Advanced Manufacturing Technology

 Course of Study

-The 43-credit Advanced Manufacturing Technology certificate expands on the instruction provided in the 16-credit Manufacturing certificate, and all credits in the Manufacturing certificate are included and count toward completion of the Advanced Manufacturing Technology certificate.
+The 39-credit Advanced Manufacturing Technology certificate includes the technical content courses for the first year of the Advanced Manufacturing and Fabrication AAS, and all credits in the certificate may be applied toward the completion of the AAS degree.
 The program is designed to prepare students for entry-level employment in a manufacturing environment.
 The certificate provides instruction in a wide variety of welding and manufacturing processes, including SMAW, GMAW, GTAW (commonly called Stick, Mig, and Tig), as well as blueprint reading and quality control.

 Program Outcomes